 Sphamandla Mhlongo is a project, manager, facilitator and content designer.
 He implements projects that have an impact on the capacity of community-based organizations, interacts with local municipalities, and represents his organization in forums and conferences.
 He is an experienced community and process facilitator, with an interest in media communications, public participation and election management.

-He has co-authored publications on local government (GGLN) and reflected on civil society’s role in elections in an article with the Maurice Webb Race Relations Unit of the University of KwaZulu Natal.
-He has also been credited as an editor in a series of publications.
-Through his work, he has appeared on media platforms as a guest contributor and analyst on current affairs and has spoken at community radio stations in KwaZulu Natal.
+He has co-authored publications on local government and reflected on civil society’s role in elections in an article with the Maurice Webb Race Relations Unit of the University of KwaZulu Natal.
+He has appeared on media platforms as a guest contributor and analyst on current affairs and has spoken at community radio stations in KwaZulu Natal.
 He has interest in regional integration and policy alignment through engagement with the African Peer Review Mechanism and the Pan African Parliament.

-Key outcomes of the project included a significant increase in voter registration among participants.
 Community dialogues, in partnership with the Independent Electoral Commission of South Africa, facilitated voter registration and verification for attendees.
-Moreover, the project fostered community stakeholder buy-in through collaboration with local ward councilors and committees, strengthening public participation in governance.
-Overall, Amandla Entsha proved instrumental in empowering young people to understand and actively participate in South Africa's democratic processes, laying the groundwork for sustained civic involvement and social change.
+Young people were empowered to actively participate in South Africa's democratic processes, laying the groundwork for sustained civic involvement and social change.

-Sphamandla was a participant in the IVLP Project Not Too Young to Run - Engaging Youth in the Political Process, organized by the U.S. Department of State and the Mississippi Consortium for International Development.
+Sphamandla participated in the IVLP Project Not Too Young to Run - Engaging Youth in the Political Process, organized by the U.S. Department of State and the Mississippi Consortium for International Development, in partnership with World Trade Center Institute, World Affairs Council of Seattle, Global Ties Akron, and Gulf Coast Diplomacy.

 Washington, DC; Pensacola, FL; Baltimore, MD; Akron, OH; Seattle, WA